Column: NASCAR needs to change the tone starting at the top

 Perhaps a message with a little more meat to it would have raised the spirits of an aging fanbase that no longer hangs on every left turn.

 Phelps is right: The vocal majority of NASCAR find fault in most everything.
-But that doesn’t make them fools capable of believing France’s proclamation that this is a “good year” for NASCAR.
+But that doesn’t make fans fools capable of believing France’s proclamation that this is a “good year” for NASCAR.

 For that, the blame is strictly on NASCAR and its own failure to fix the negative perceptions surrounding the series.